 Sleep is an important part of feeling well and happy, but almost everyone has problems sleeping at some time in their life.
 Not being able to get to sleep or stay asleep can be distressing and affect your wellbeing.

-Getting back to a healthy sleep pattern after coronavirus can take time.
+It can take time to get back to a healthy sleep pattern after COVID-19.
 The first step is to practise good sleep hygiene.
-This can be difficult for lots of reasons, such as doing shift work, being a parent, living in a studio or having noisy neighbours.
+This means doing things that help you to sleep well every night.
+It can be difficult for lots of reasons.
+You might do shift work, be a parent, live in a studio flat (where you have 1 room for living and sleeping in) or have noisy neighbours.

 Nearly everyone with sleep problems can improve the quality of their sleep by following the rules below.
-See which of the following you could try and change to improve your sleep.
+See which of these things you could try and change to improve your sleep.

 - have a regular sleep routine.
-Wake up at the same time each day, including at the weekends
+Wake up at the same time each day, including at the weekend

 - get regular exercise each day, preferably in the morning (regular exercise improves restful sleep)